Chapter 1 - Purpose and Background

 Reorganized and expanded the types of qualitative bars to U.S. entry, known as inadmissibility or exclusion grounds.

-Over the years, Congress has created several special adjustment programs that apply to relatively small numbers of foreign nationals who meet highly particularized criteria.
+Over the years, Congress has created several adjustment programs otherwise different from general adjustment that apply to relatively small numbers of noncitizens who meet highly particularized criteria.
 Most of these programs are found in laws that are not part of the INA.

 C. Legal Authorities